 CHAPTER ONE

-The box sits on the table next to a drink the color of antifreeze.
+The box sits on the table next to a drink the fluorescent green of antifreeze.
 Probably absinthe.
 Gleaming, glinting gold, it is.
 The box, not the drink.
 I just said the drink was green.
 Pay attention.
 It is unbearably hot in the shop.
-Outside the window the scene is busy with shoppers and businessmen on their way to somewhere that was not here.
-Probably some place they could score hookers or drugs.
+Outside the window, the scene is busy with shoppers and businessmen on their way to somewhere that is not here.
+Probably someplace they could score hookers or drugs.
 Or both.
-It is unclear what country they are in, since some of those outside the window look Chinese or Japanese, and some of the darker ones are wearing turbans.
+It is unclear what country they are in since some of those outside the window look Chinese or Japanese, and some of the darker ones are wearing turbans.
 What?
 Oh.
 It’s Morocco.

 “What’s your pleasure, Mr. Cotton?” says the Chinese shop owner at the table.